Select Resources

 13 app: critical

-This pattern can be leveraged to produce very fine-grained control over the selection of resources, for example the snippet as shown below which combines match
+This pattern can be leveraged to produce very fine-grained control over the selection of resources, for example the snippet as shown below which combines match elements that include resources, subjects, roles, and clusterRoles.

 Advanced match statement